 As to concerns about the Missouri constitution, Powell observed that any state interest “in achieving greater separation of church and State than is already ensured under the Establishment Clause of the Federal Constitution — is limited by the Free Exercise Clause and in this case by the Free Speech Clause as well.”
 Powell observed that the university could establish “reasonable time, place, and manner regulations.”

-Dissent compares allowing religious worship in government buildings to subsidizing religious services
+Dissent compared allowing worship in government buildings to subsidizing religious services

 Justice John Paul Stevens wrote a concurring opinion, arguing that the compelling state interest and public forum doctrines had unnecessarily complicated the case.
 The university should be able to choose among rival uses of its facilities, but it could not allow meetings by anticlerical groups without also allowing religious groups to meet.

 Justice Byron R. White wrote a dissent in which he attempted to distinguish between what the establishment clause “allowed” and what it “required.”
 He denied that the majority had advanced its argument by seeking to base protections on the fact that speech was at issue.
 He thought that the case in question clearly involved religious worship, and that university administrators could rightly conclude “that allowing use of their facilities for religious worship is constitutionally indistinguishable from directly subsidizing such religious services.”